doingodswork/deflix-stremio/README.md

 2. Start the container: `docker run --name deflix-stremio -p 8080:8080 doingodswork/deflix-stremio`
    - > Note: `Ctrl-C` only detaches from the container.
 It doesn't stop it.
    - When detached, you can attach again with `docker attach deflix-stremio`
+3. Visit <http://localhost:8080/configure> in the browser to configure and install the addon in Stremio
-3. To stop the container: `docker stop deflix-stremio`
+4. To stop the container: `docker stop deflix-stremio`
-4. To start the (still existing) container again: `docker start deflix-stremio`
+5. To start the (still existing) container again: `docker start deflix-stremio`

-And then you can visit the addon configuration page in your browser to install the locally running addon in Stremio: <http://localhost:8080/configure>
-Or like mentioned in the [Install section](#install) you can generate the encoded user data manually and paste the URL into the search box of the addons section of Stremio.

 ### Configuration